Security

-It’s estimated that 70% of enterprise organisations will move to Office 365 (O365) by 2021.
+It’s estimated that 70% of enterprise organizations will move to Office 365 (O365) by 2021.
 It’s a robust platform that provides users with a variety of communication and collaboration applications, as well as the ability to save and store.

 1. Protect regulated data